lucas-nelson/students-education-api/USAGE.md

 ### Students::CompletedLessonParts#index

-Observe that the student has not completed any lesson parts:
+Observe that _Bart Simpson_ has not completed any lesson parts:

     curl "${URL_BASE}/students/1/completed_lesson_parts"